 Telecommuting is only feasible for those job duties that can be performed away from campus and do not disrupt in-person operational needs.
 In that regard, telecommuting agreements can be implemented only in instances in which a college's appropriate administrator has determined that the nature of the job duties of a particular position can be performed successfully outside the traditional office setting without undue impact on the University’s operations and educational mission.

-- Telecommuting is voluntary and approved upon mutual agreement between the employee and appropriate administrator when the AVP/Dean determines that telecommuting is operationally feasible and in the best interest of the University.
+- Telecommuting is voluntary and approved upon mutual agreement between the employee and the appropriate administrator when the AVP/Dean determines that telecommuting is operationally feasible and in the best interest of the University.

 - A signed agreement is required for each employee who will be telecommuting.